razorbeard/classic-games/README.md

 ## Building

+This project uses Git LFS to store large files (musics, textures...).
+So before cloning this repository, install Git LFS to avoid any resources loading errors.

 ### Windows (Visual Studio 2019)

 You need at least `Python 3.6` to install the prerequisites for this project.
 Also, make sure Python is added to your PATH environment variable.